cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 `(cdr l)` returns everything but the first item in a list.
 In Clojure this form is called [`rest`](https://clojuredocs.org/clojure.core/rest).

+`car` comes from "Contents of the Address part of Register number" and `cdr` from "Contents of the Decrement part of Register number".
-`car` and `cdr` refer to the way cons cells were stored in early computers.
+They refer to the way cons cells were stored in early computers.
 This is no longer the way it is, but Lispers have decided to stay with it because you can easily combine them.
 E.g., the car of the `cdr` (the second element of a list) is the `cadr`.
 Clojure breaks this connection with these roots, but has introduced other forms to make it easier to chain methods together